Create subdivisions

 * By number: "Subdivision 1", "Subdivision 2"

-If you leave the name blank, subdivisions are displayed by their index number.
+If you leave the name blank, subdivisions are shown by their order number.

 Subdivisions can have different numbers of gymnasts.
-They don't need to be equal.
-You can move gymnasts between subdivisions at any time before competition.
+They do not need to be equal.
+You can move gymnasts between subdivisions at any time before competition starts.
 After [assigning subdivisions to sessions](/competitions/assign-subdivisions-to-sessions.md), changing membership may affect session assignments.

 * [Assign subdivisions to sessions](/competitions/assign-subdivisions-to-sessions.md)